$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems: Conclusion

 \section{Conclusion}

-In this paper, we aim to enhance the effectiveness of the PINNs algorithm in solving integrable nonlocal models by incorporating the PT symmetry property of nonlocal equations into the PINNs loss function.
-Through a systematic study of the performance of PT-PINNs and conventional PINNs with varying numbers of IB points, hidden layers, and neurons per layer, we verify that PT-PINNs algorithm is significantly better than PINNs algorithm.
-Specifically, the precision of local wave solutions generated by PT-PINNs is found to be one or even two orders of magnitude higher than that achieved by the original PINNs algorithm.
-Firstly, we aim to highlight the exceptional ability of the PT-PINNs algorithm in learning rogue waves associated with the nonlocal NLS equation.
-In learning rogue waves on larger space-time scales, the experimental outcomes reveal that the accuracy of the PINNs algorithm is only on the order of e-01, whereas the error of the PT-PINNs algorithm can reach the magnitude of e-03.
-Furthermore, we compare the performance of PT-PINNs and PINNs in solving the nonlocal derivative NLS equation.
-For learning periodic waves, the precision of the PT-PINNs algorithm is nearly two orders of magnitude higher than that achieved by the PINNs algorithm, reaching the order of e-04.
-We extend our challenge to accurately solve the nonlocal (2+1)-dimensional NLS equation with PT-PINNs, where the PINNs algorithm fails to provide accurate solutions.
-Detailed numerical experimental results and various comparisons on the aforementioned nonlocal PDEs are presented to illustrate the effectiveness of the PT-PINNs method.
-Additionally, we employ PT-PINNs to determine the parameters involved in the nonlocal (2+1)-dimensional NLS equation and nonlocal three wave interaction systems.
-Experimental results consistently showcase the excellent performance of the PT-PINNs algorithm in solving the inverse problems of nonlocal equations.
+In this paper, we aim to enhance the effectiveness of the PINN algorithm in solving integrable nonlocal models by incorporating the $PT$-symmetry property of nonlocal equations into the PINN loss function.
+Through a systematic study of the performance of PTS-PINN with varying numbers of IB points, collocation points, hidden layers, and neurons per layer, we verify that PTS-PINN algorithm is highly effective.
+In particular, we aim to highlight the exceptional ability of the PTS-PINN algorithm in learning rogue waves associated with the nonlocal equation even at large spatiotemporal scales.
+Furthermore, we investigate the performance of PTS-PINN in solving the nonlocal derivative NLS equation.
+For learning periodic waves, the precision of the PTS-PINN algorithm reaches the order of e-04.
+We extend our challenge to accurately solve the nonlocal (2+1)-dimensional NLS equation with PTS-PINN, and the data-driven breather wave solution is perfectly learned.
+Detailed numerical experimental results on the aforementioned nonlocal PDEs are presented to illustrate the effectiveness of the PTS-PINN method.
+Additionally, we employ PTS-PINN to determine the parameters involved in the nonlocal (2+1)-dimensional NLS equation and nonlocal three wave interaction systems.
+Experimental results consistently showcase the excellent performance of the PTS-PINN algorithm in solving the inverse problems of nonlocal equations.
 We believe that our results will contribute to the understanding and resolution of other nonlocal integrable systems.